 Extensions can be hard to find and expensive.
 You will likely only see them bundled with the bellows and other accessories.

 Nikon PB-6M Macro Copy Stand

-The Nikon PB-6m is a copy stand that attaches to the front of the bellows.
-With the PB-6M attached, the bellows can be used in a vertically.
+The Nikon PB-6M is a copy stand that attaches to the front of the bellows.
+With the PB-6M attached, the bellows can be used in a vertical orientation.

 Nikon PS-6 Slide Copying Adapter